Manuel De Peppe: Music

-During His career, Manuel created, composed and arranged a lot of famous Commercial Jingles for European TV Channels like: Tamagotchy, Polaretti, Push Pop, Tanya Walking, Ralph, Pasqualone, Zaini Stranamore, Tifosotti, Cicciobelli Amicicci, Giocheria.and many more.
+During His career, Manuel created, composed and arranged a lot of famous Commercial Jingles for European TV Channels like: Tamagotchy, Polaretti, Push Pop, Tanya Walking, Ralph, Pasqualone, Zaini Stranamore, Cicciobelli Amicicci, Giocheria".
+"BeBe Lou", and many more.

-Since 2022 is working as a composer/arranger on the soundtrack for a new cartoon serie Amicicci inspired to the popular European toys "Amicicci produced from the iconic toy's company Giochi Preziosi.
+Since 2022 is working as a composer/arranger on the soundtrack for a new cartoon series Amicicci inspired to the popular European toys "Amicicci produced from the iconic toy's company Giochi Preziosi.

 Manuel sings also the opening theme and the internal songs of each episode.